grnet/kamaki/docs/installation.rst

 Windows
 -------

-Since version 0.6.2 kamaki can run on Windows, either on standard Windows console, or inside an improved command line shell.
-The present guide presents a tested method for using kamaki in windows
+Kamaki can run on Windows, either on standard Windows console, or inside an improved command line shell.
+The present guide presents a tested method for setting up kamaki in windows

 Requirements
 ^^^^^^^^^^^^